Hartshead Moor services: Construction

+In February 1973, 46 year old Richard Clark was appointed as general manager.
+He had been catering manager of Washington Service Area, for Esso, and general manager of Leigh Delamere services, when it opened on the M4.
+He was married, with a policeman son.
+It opened on Thursday 5 July 1973, when the motorway section opened.

+The 7.5 mile M62 section from Ainley Top to the Chain Bar (M606 motorway) was opened at the service station by Keith Speed on Thursday 5 July 1973.
+The motorway section should have opened in December 1972, but there was a report into box girder bridges by Sir Alec Merrison.
+It was the first permanently-lit section of motorway in Yorkshire, with five hundred 40-foot-high lights, and 46 miles of cable.
+In the summer of 1972, there was also a strike by the National Federation of Building Trades Operatives.

 1974 coach bombing

 On 4 February 1974, a bomb was detonated on a coach ferrying British Army and Royal Air Force personnel from and to the bases at Catterick and Darlington during a period of industrial strike action on the trains.
 The incident occurred between junctions 26 and 27, shortly after midnight while most of those aboard were sleeping.
 Twelve people died and more than fifty were injured.

 A memorial plaque was installed in memory of those who were killed, situated in the entrance hall of the westbound section of the service area, which was used as a first aid station for those wounded in the blast.
 A memorial service was held at the service area in February 2004.
 In 2009, a new memorial was created outside the service area at the wishes of the relatives of those killed.

 Incidents

 In December 2005, the RSPCA working with the BBC filmed the sale of an African puff adder at the service area, exploiting a legal loophole to sell on the snake.
 It was discovered in April 2006 that the service area's toilets were frequently being used for homosexual activity.

 Alpine Cleaning Services, who successfully pitched for investment on the television show Dragons' Den, opened one of their first truck-washing facilities at the service area in August 2006.